w3c/reffy/README.md

 Reffy crawls requested specifications and runs a set of processing modules on the content fetched to create relevant extracts from each spec.
 Which specs get crawled, and which processing modules get run depend on how the crawler gets called.
 By default, the crawler crawls all specs defined in [browser-specs](https://github.com/w3c/browser-specs/) and runs all core processing modules defined in the [`browserlib`](https://github.com/w3c/reffy/tree/main/src/browserlib) folder.

+Reffy can also run post-processing modules on the results of the crawl to create additional views of the data extracted from the spec during the crawl.

 Crawl results will either be returned to the console or saved in individual files in a report folder when the `--output` parameter is set.

 Examples of information that can be extracted from the specs: